Shippable/docs/sources/platform/runtime/machine-image/services-versions.md

 |3.11.2|- CentOS 7<br>- Ubuntu 14.04<br>- Ubuntu 16.04  |[v6.2.4](/platform/runtime/machine-image/ami-v624/) to [v6.7.4](/platform/runtime/machine-image/ami-v674/)|
 | 3.11 |- Ubuntu 14.04<br>- Ubuntu 16.04 | [v5.7.3](/platform/runtime/machine-image/ami-v573/) to [v6.1.4](/platform/runtime/machine-image/ami-v614/)<br>[v5.7.3](/platform/runtime/machine-image/ami-v573/) to [v6.4.4](/platform/runtime/machine-image/ami-v644/)|

-Cassandra versions 3.6 - 3.11 are incompatible with Oracle Java.
+Note: Cassandra versions 3.6 - 3.11 are incompatible with Oracle Java.
 Cassandra is not supported on v6.8.4 images because it is incompatible with Java 10.
 You can use openjdk8 on an earlier machine image if you need these versions of Cassandra.

 ## CouchDB